Bragging Rights (2009): Background

-The first Bragging Rights event was held at the Mellon Arena in Pittsburgh, Pennsylvania, which became the last WWE pay-per-view event that took place in this venue.
+The inaugural Bragging Rights was held at the Mellon Arena in Pittsburgh, Pennsylvania, which was WWE's final pay-per-view event at the venue as it was demolished and replaced by the Consol Energy Center in 2010.

-World Wrestling Entertainment (WWE) previously held an annual pay-per-view (PPV) titled Cyber Sunday.
-In 2009, Cyber Sunday was discontinued and replaced by a new PPV titled Bragging Rights.
-It was scheduled to be held on October 25, 2009, at the Mellon Arena in Pittsburgh, Pennsylvania.
-The concept of the show was based around a series of interpromotional matches for "bragging rights" between wrestlers of the Raw and SmackDown brands, with a Bragging Rights Trophy awarded to the brand that won the most matches out of the series.
+In 2009, World Wrestling Entertainment (WWE) scheduled a professional wrestling pay-per-view (PPV) event titled Bragging Rights to be held on October 25, 2009, at the Mellon Arena in Pittsburgh, Pennsylvania.
+The event replaced Cyber Sunday, which was previously held annually in late October – early November.
+The concept of Bragging Rights was based around a series of interpromotional matches for "bragging rights" between wrestlers of the Raw and SmackDown brands, with a Bragging Rights Trophy awarded to the brand that won the most matches out of the series.
 Although the ECW brand had a dark match prior to the show, it was not involved in the interbrand competition.

 Storylines

 On the October 12 episode of Raw, it was announced one-half of Unified WWE Tag Team Champions Chris Jericho would act as the co-captain of SmackDown's team with Kane as the other co-captain, and Shawn Michaels and Triple H (collectively known as D-Generation X) would act as the co-captains of Raw's team.
 Later in the program, the other half of the Tag Team Champions, Big Show, would qualify for the latter team by defeating Chris Jericho in a match that would qualify him to be on the team.
 Continuing the trend of qualifying matches on said episode of Raw, Cody Rhodes defeated Ted DiBiase and John Cena in a triple threat match, Jack Swagger defeated Montel Vontavious Porter, and Kofi Kingston defeated Evan Bourne.
 Mark Henry became the final member of Team Raw by defeating Chris Masters on the October 15 episode of WWE Superstars.
 The following night on SmackDown, Kane revealed that in fact the SmackDown team would be co-captained both by Jericho and himself.
 Qualifying matches for the SmackDown team commenced on the same night, with Dolph Ziggler defeating Mike Knox and Finlay in a Triple Threat match, Shad Gaspard and JTG (collectively known as Cryme Tyme) defeating David Hart Smith and Tyson Kidd (collectively known as The Hart Dynasty), Eric Escobar defeating Matt Hardy, and Drew McIntyre defeating R-Truth.
 On the October 23 episode of SmackDown, Jericho and Kane booked a 4-on-5 handicap match pitting Ziggler, JTG, Escobar, and McIntyre against Finlay, the Hart Dynasty, Hardy, and R-Truth, where the winning team would join the two at Bragging Rights.
 The latter team won the match, thus replacing the former team, along with Gaspard.

-Randy Orton lost the WWE Championship to John Cena in a 60-minute Iron Man match.
+Randy Orton lost Raw's WWE Championship to John Cena in a 60-minute Iron Man match.